Inpatient satisfaction with hospital care

 3. By ethnicity over time

-The Care Quality Commission (CQC) Adult inpatient survey is the major survey of inpatient experience of hospital services in England.
+The Care Quality Commission adult inpatient survey is the major survey of inpatient experience of hospital services in England.

-Data was collected between August 2017 and January 2018 from patients who stayed in hospital during July 2017.
-The 2017 inpatient survey involved 148 NHS acute and NHS foundation trusts in England.
+Data was collected between August 2018 and January 2019 from patients who stayed in hospital during July 2018.
+The 2018 survey included 144 NHS acute and NHS foundation trusts in England.

-Trusts were asked to include as their sample the final 1,250 patients to be discharged by 31 July (a small number of specialist trusts could not reach the required sample size).
-This is slightly different to previous years when trusts could choose whether to select patients discharged in either June, July or August.
-This is not thought to have disrupted the time series since discharges still occurred at roughly the same time of year and therefore patient experience is not expected to be very different.
+Trusts were asked to include as their sample the final 1,250 patients to be discharged by 31 July.
+A small number of trusts with smaller numbers of patients (such as specialist trusts) had to include patients from earlier months.
+In previous years trusts could choose whether to select patients discharged in either June, July or August.
+This is not thought to have disrupted the time series because discharges still occurred at roughly the same time of year, and patient experience is not expected to be very different.

-Certain groups of patients were excluded from the survey before trusts drew their samples, including:
+Certain groups of patients were excluded from the survey before trusts selected their samples, including:

 - patients who had died

-- children or young people under 16 years old during July 2017
+- children or young people under 16 years old in July 2018

 - women using obstetrics or maternity services, including those who had a spontaneous miscarriage